‘The Bachelor’ Finale: Who Does Nick Viall Pick – Vanessa Or Raven? [Poll]

 Nick Viall is down to his final three suitors on The Bachelor.
 With Rachel Lindsay taking her talents to The Bachelorette, Viall will be handing his final rose to either Vanessa Grimaldi or Raven Gates.
 Who will Viall pick?

-Life & Style Magazine reports that Viall will choose Grimaldi in the season finale.
+Life & Style Magazine reported that Viall will choose Grimaldi in the season finale.
 Reality Steve leaked spoilers about Viall’s decision and claims that he will propose to her in front of the cameras.
 While Grimaldi will reportedly accept the engagement, insiders warn that their romance won’t last.

 A source revealed that Grimaldi’s family members aren’t thrilled with the idea of her marrying Viall.
 “Their opinions are important to her,” the insider shared.
 “Hearing their negative feedback has been really hard.
 At this point, she isn’t sure she can move forward with someone like Nick.”